 Pair of Gothic-Revival Slipper Chairs, American, Probably New York, Possibly Thomas Brooks (1811-1887), c.
 1845

 The pierced Gothic arch with quatrefoils and milk-thistle finial forming the crest of the upholstered back flanked by milk-thistle finials topping the Gothic-paneled styles continuing down to an upholstered seat and dramatically shaped rear legs.
-The Gothic-paneled seat rails with quatrefoils above the faceted, turned front legs terminating in brass casters.
+The Gothic-paneled seat rails with quatrefoils above the turned and faceted front legs terminating in brass casters.

 H: 46¼” W: 18″ D: 21″ each

 Condition: Excellent: Refinished in shellac in the manner of the period.
 Modern upholstery.
 Original show coat available.

 These beautiful pair of Gothic-Revival Slipper Chairs, probably designed for a bedroom, relate to a group of chairs attributed to Thomas Brooks, illustrated in Katherine S. Howe and David B. Warren’s The Gothic Revival Style in America, 1830-1870 (Houston: The Museum of Fine Arts, Houston, 1976), 19-20, figs. 20-22.
 A closely related example, is in the collection of the Philadelphia Museum of Art and another is in the Museum of Fine Arts, Boston.
 A related slipper chair and settee, attributed to Thomas Brooks, are illustrated in Nancy Carlisle’s Cherished Possessions: A New England Legacy (Boston: Society for the Preservation of New England Antiquities, 2003), 308-309.